montogeek/laravel-docs-es/queries.md

 	            })
 	            ->get();

-La consulta anterior generará la siguiente consulta SQL:
+The query above will produce the following SQL:

 	select * from users where name = 'John' or (votes > 100 and title <> 'Admin')

-#### Sentencias Exists
+#### Exists Statements

 	DB::table('users')
 	            ->whereExists(function($query)